xaviervalarino/portfolio/README.md

   ./scripts/build.sh [commands...|files...] [--opts]

 commands:
           all  Run all commands
-       lean  Only run css, html, js and roster commands (exlude long-running and less frequently used commands) css  Concatenate all CSS files to single file in output directory img  Optimize image files
+         lean  Only run css, html, js
+               (exlude long-running and less frequently used commands) css  Concatenate all CSS files to single file in output directory img  Optimize image files
-       html  Convert markdown and templates files into HTML roster  Build project "roster" -- an ordered list of project files See `./create-roster.js` for more information
+         html  Convert markdown and templates files into HTML collections  Build project "collections" -- ordered lists of project files Used as metadata for Pandoc Lua filters See `./scripts/collections.js` for implementation
         video  Process video file(s), convert them to MP4, ouput them to assets folder in output directory favicon  Copy favicon files to output directory fonts  Copy font files to output directory js  Contcatenate all javascript files into a single file

 options:
  --help, -h  Show this message
     --clean  Delete output dir before building